Kotlin/KEEP/proposals/enum-entries.md

 #### Implementation note

 A special type, `EnumEntriesList` is introduced to the standard library.
-The type has the only constructor accepting the array of all enum entries and the correspinding call is generated in enum's initialization section.
+The type has the only constructor accepting an array of all enum entries and the corresponding call is generated in enum's class initialization section.

 The final decompiled class for the enum:
 ```kotlin